-Before conducting any system identification activities make sure that:
+Before conducting system identification make sure that:

-The motor is connected and functional
+The motor is connected and functional.

-The system is fixed firmly
+The system is firmly fixed.

-The motor shaft can rotate
+The motor shaft can rotate.

-The torque control loop is functional and the commutation offset is found
+The torque control loop is functional and the commutation offset is found.

-Applying constant positive torque results in positive velocity and vice versa
+Applying constant positive torque results in positive velocity and vice versa.

 Using a Chopper Board is strongly recommended to prevent hardware damage

 The procedure should be used carefully if the system has strict mechanical limitations.
-Torque amplitude should be decreased until safe identification is possible
+Torque amplitude should be decreased until safe identification is possible.

-If motion and vibration are too high, the algorithm can’t be used
+If motion and vibration are too high, the algorithm can’t be used.

 The accurate frequency response of the system can be obtained only for frequencies up to 100 Hz due to communication limitations.